anumkhanit/active-direct/README.md

 -----

 Congratulations!
 You've successfully set up a Domain Controller and Client VM in Azure, configured network settings, and installed Active Directory.
 You also created and managed user accounts and ensured connectivity and remote access.

-You’ve also gain a fundamental Active Directory environment for managing network resources and users.
-This setup is a solid foundation for further configurations and integrations as you continue to develop and maintain your IT infrastructure.
+This is the fundamental environment that you're able to manage network resources, users, and configurations that you'll continue to develop and maintain your IT infrastructure.